-CSM David S. Davenport, February 2015-Present Day
+CSM David S. Davenport, February 2015-July 2018

-Figure 31.
-CSM Davenport
+Figure 33.
+CSM David S. Davenport.

 In his oral-history interviews, CSM Davenport said his initial efforts were to see what TRADOC was doing, and determine how to gain process efficiencies.
-"One improves innovation through communication," which is why he has initiated an unprecedented outreach effort.
-Another focus area has been leader development.
-He visited all the CoEs, and read about NCO 2020, the DA Inspector General reports, and all of TRADOC's own surveys and studies.
-Through it all, he saw three lines of effort for his office: (1) Developing future NCOs, (2) Managing future NCOs, and (3) Reinforcing NCO Corps professionalism.
-"With the
+"One improves innovation through communication," which is why he initiated an unprecedented outreach effort.
+Another focus area was leader development.
+He visited all the CoEs, and analyzed NCO 2020, the DA Inspector General reports, and all of TRADOC's own surveys and studies.
+Through it all, he saw three lines of effort for his office:

+(1) Developing future NCOs, (2) Managing future NCOs, and (3) Reinforcing NCO Corps professionalism.

-CSA's backing, we implemented STEP (Select, Train, Educate, Promote), which became policy on 1 January 2016."
+"With the CSA's backing, we implemented STEP (Select, Train, Educate, Promote), which became policy on 1 January 2016."
 The NCO Journal moved from the Sergeants Major Academy, Fort Bliss, TX, to Army University Press, Fort Leavenworth, KS.
-The Institute for NCO Professional Development (INCOPD) was moved under Leader Development Directorate, G-3/5/7.
-CSM Davenport also communicates via live-streaming Town Halls, and the TRADOC web homepage.
-During his tenure TRADOC has made better use of One Army School System (OASS) via a tool called Institutional Training-Common Operational Picture (IT-COP).
-And TRADOC has continued work with Army University to recognize training for its Soldiers.
+The Institute for NCO Professional Development (INCOPD) was reduced in size and moved under Leader Development Directorate, TRADOC G-3/5/7.
+CSM Davenport communicated via live-streaming Town Halls, and the TRADOC web homepage.
+During his tenure TRADOC made better use of One Army School System (OASS) via a tool called Institutional Training-Common Operational Picture (IT-COP).
+And TRADOC continued work with Army University to recognize training for its Soldiers.25